DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 1. Have two "players" with a value of sorts to keep track of (EX : health).

-1. Alternate between the players turns then generating a random value for each.
+1. Alternate between the players turns.

+1. Generating random values for each turn.

 1. Do something based off of the dice value (EX : attack, heal).